precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 The first route we publish for use is ``ROUTE(1, "Main track")`` which will appear in |WiThrottle Protocol| based apps (like |Engine Driver| and |WiThrottle|) with the description "Main track".

-Given we have closed our turnouts and set all our signals red in the startup sequence above, when selecting this route the first time, it will simply set signals 1 and 2 green, as the ``IFTHROWN()`` statements will evaluate as false and not execute the associated commands.
+Given we have closed our turnouts/points and set all our signals red in the startup sequence above, when selecting this route the first time, it will simply set signals 1 and 2 green, as the ``IFTHROWN()`` statements will evaluate as false and not execute the associated commands.

-On subsequent selections of this route, after selecting route 2 below, the turnouts will be thrown, resulting in these ``IFTHROWN()`` statements evaluating as true, and therefore executing the associated commands.
+On subsequent selections of this route, after selecting route 2 below, the turnouts/points will be thrown, resulting in these ``IFTHROWN()`` statements evaluating as true, and therefore executing the associated commands.

 When this happens, signal 3 to exit the station siding is set to red ``RED(SIG3_STN_EX)`` as it is no longer safe to exit.

-Next, in order to safely be able to close turnout 1, signal 1 is set to amber for 2 seconds to warn of the impending change ``AMBER(SIG1_TRN1_APP)``, and then red for a further 2 seconds ``RED(SIG1_TRN1_APP)`` to allow time for the turnout to close fully ``CLOSE(TRN1)``.
+Next, in order to safely be able to close turnout/point 1, signal 1 is set to amber for 2 seconds to warn of the impending change ``AMBER(SIG1_TRN1_APP)``, and then red for a further 2 seconds ``RED(SIG1_TRN1_APP)`` to allow time for the turnout/point to close fully ``CLOSE(TRN1)``.

-This same logic is applied for turnout 2, setting signal 2 to amber ``AMBER(SIG2_TRN2_GO)``, then red ``RED(SIG2_TRN2_GO)`` to allow turnout 2 to close fully ``CLOSE(TRN2)``.
+This same logic is applied for turnout/point 2, setting signal 2 to amber ``AMBER(SIG2_TRN2_GO)``, then red ``RED(SIG2_TRN2_GO)`` to allow turnout/point 2 to close fully ``CLOSE(TRN2)``.

 Once both turnouts are closed, both signals 1 and 2 are set to green to indicate trains are safe to run through both turnouts with ``GREEN(SIG1_TRN1_APP)`` and ``GREEN(SIG2_TRN2_GO)``.